jason-fox/dita-bootstrap.extension/README.md

 ## Installation

-The _DITA Bootstrap CSS Theme Switcher_ plug-in has been tested with [DITA-OT 4.x](http://www.dita-ot.org/download).
+The _DITA Bootstrap Extension_ plug-in has been tested with [DITA-OT 4.x](http://www.dita-ot.org/download).
 Use the latest version for best results.

 ### Installing DITA-OT